CNS and Spectrum, Civil Aviation Authority, Aviation House, Beehive Ring Road, Crawley, West Sussex, RH6 0YR

 Transmissions shall occur only when helicopters are below 500 FT AGL;

 Helicopters approaching a site should monitor the channel.
-Blind transmissions are not permitted.
+Blind transmissions are not permitted, except where Pilot Controlled Lighting is used.

 Departing helicopters shall state: